You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 What is an IPO or Initial Public Offering?

-An IPO refers to the process of providing shares in a private corporation to the public as new stock.
-An IPO lets companies raise equity capital from public investors.
-The transition from a private company to a public one can be important as private investors can realize their gains from their investments.
+An IPO refers to providing shares in a private corporation to the public as new stock.
+It lets companies raise equity capital from public investors.
+The transition from a private company to a public one can be important, as private investors can realize their gains from their investments.
 This includes a share premium for their current private investors.
-Meanwhile, it also provides public investors to take part in the offering.
+Meanwhile, it also allows public investors to take part in the offering.

 How Does an Initial Public Offering (IPO) Work?

 Before releasing an IPO, a private organization remains private.
-As a pre-IPO company, the business has a small number of shareholders, including the initial investors like family, friends, founders, and professionals like angel investors or venture capitalists.
+As a pre-IPO company, the business has a small number of shareholders, including the initial investors, such as family, friends, founders, and professionals like angel investors or venture capitalists.

-When the company reaches a stage in the growth process where it is mature enough for the rigors of SEC regulations along with the added benefits to public shareholders.
+When the company reaches a stage in the growth process where it is mature enough for the rigours of SEC regulations along with the added benefits to public shareholders.

 What Is the Purpose of an IPO?

 A company or business resorts to an initial public offer to raise capital from the public.
-It helps the company gain access to public money and then expand.
-This is also a perfect exit strategy for the company investors and founders.
-It helps them in growing their profit.
+This helps the company gain access to public money and then expand.
+It is also a perfect exit strategy for the company's investors and founders, helping them grow their profit.

 Advantages and Disadvantages of an IPO

-The biggest scope of an IPO is to increase capital.
-But there are also some added advantages and disadvantages.
+The most extensive scope of an IPO is to increase capital.
+However, there are also some added advantages and disadvantages.

 Advantages